Tingxu123522/cse15l-lab-reports/lab1_tingxu.md

 Explanation: Running cd with no arguments returns you to your home directory.
 In this case, since we're already in the home directory, the command does not change the path.Output

 Error?: No error.

+Example2: using the command with a path to a directory as an argument.